LimJiaTzer/CS50AI-Projects/README.md

 ---

 ## 🚀 How to Run
 Each project is self-contained.
-Navigate to the respective folder and follow the instructions in the README or source code comments to execute the program.
+Navigate to the respective folder and downloads the files.

 ---